TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-high-cpu-apollo.md

 # Troubleshooting High CPU for an Azure Virtual Machine

-## Troubleshooting High CPU for an Azure Virtual Machine
+## Troubleshooting High CPU Usage for an Azure Virtual Machine

 This experience combines an automated performance check to detect anomalies in your Virtual Machine, shows metrics in real time, and provides troubleshooting steps to resolve any issues found.